The-Network-Crew/BackBork-KISS-Plugin-for-WHM/README.md

 ### 📦 Backups Tab

 Select your accounts, choose a destination, and fire off a backup.
-The interface shows you exactly what's happening in real-time.
+The interface shows you exactly what's happening in real-time with step-by-step progress logging — from pkgacct execution through to upload completion and cleanup.
 See the processing indicator (cog icon at the top) spin when the queue is being processed!

 ![BackBork Backups Interface](_images/BackBork-Backups.png)

 ### 🔄 Restores Tab

 Browse your backup files and restore entire accounts or just the bits you need.
-No more hunting through directories.
+Real-time progress logging shows each step of the restore — download, verification, database handling, restorepkg execution, and cleanup.
+No more hunting through directories or wondering what's happening.

 ![BackBork Restores Interface](_images/BackBork-Restores.png)